oscar0urselli/Frequency-LED-Visualizer/README.md

 # ledSync
 Sync led with music, using Arduino and Python.

-There are some scripts.
-This is the list that explain all:
-1) RGBLed.py
-Using the firmware Firmata and the module PyFirmata, one or more RGB leds attached to the PWM port of Arduino go in sync with a .wav file.

 Things needed:
 - Arduino UNO board (or similiar)
 - RGB led (one or more)